json-schema-org/json-schema-spec/jsonschema-core.md

 These mechanics are used merely to describe dependencies; they are for illustrative purposes and not prescriptive.
-Implementations MAY use whatever mechanisms makes sense given the needs of their architecture and language in order to achieve the specified behaviors.
+Implementations MAY use whatever mechanisms make sense given the needs of their architecture and language in order to achieve the specified behaviors.

 ### Default Behaviors {#default-behaviors}